Hack-Alumni/hack-alumni-community/README.md

 - [**API**](./apps/api/package.json) - Handles all background jobs as well as any webhook integrations that we have with external services.

+## Deployment

+This project can be deployed in multiple ways:

+### Vercel Deployment (Recommended)

+For easy deployment as a single project, see our [Vercel Deployment Guide](./VERCEL_DEPLOYMENT.md).

+### Traditional Deployment

+For traditional deployment with Docker containers, follow the original setup instructions in the [Contributing Guide](./CONTRIBUTING.md).

 ## Understanding the Codebase

 ### Important Tools & Technologies